-On Wednesday, July 8, 2015, at 08:03am, I took a taped statement from Mr. Michael Bornstein (Witness).
+On Wednesday, July 8, 2015, at 08:03am, I took a taped statement from Mr. Michael Bornstein (Respondent).

 The interview with Mr. Bornstein was conducted at Lake Worth City Hall, located at 7 North Dixie Highway, Lake Worth, FL 33460.
-Mr. Bornstein elected to give the interview voluntarily, was aware that the interview was being audio recorded, and agreed to do so under oath.
-Prior to the interview, I obtained Mr. Bornstein's name, address telephone number and public email address for identification and contact purposes.
+Respondent elected to give this interview voluntarily, was aware that the interview was being audio recorded, and agreed to do so under oath.
+Prior to the interview, I obtained Respondent's name, address telephone number and public email address for identification and contact purposes

-Mr. Bornstein was sworn in and gave permission to be recorded.
-Below are the details of that interview:
+Respondent was sworn in and gave permission to be recorded.
+Below are the details of the interview:

-Mr. Bornstein stated he is the current City Manager for the City of Lake Worth.
-He advised he has known Respondent for just over three years, or the length of his employment as City Manager.
+Respondent stated he is the current City Manager for the City of Lake Worth, and has known Mayor Pam Triolo for just over three years, or the length of his employment as City Manager.
 He stated all employees working for the City either directly or indirectly report to him as the "CEO" of the organization or city, which also encompasses Lake Worth Utilities.
-Mr. Bornstein advised he reports to the Mayor and the five (5) elected city officials, which is the City Commission.
+Respondent advised he reports to the five (5) elected city officials, the Mayor and the City Commission.

-Mr. Bornstein advised he was "somewhat" familiar with the Lake Worth Utilities disconnection and reconnection of service process.
+Respondent advised he was "somewhat" familiar with the Lake Worth Utilities disconnection and reconnection of service process.
 He advised he unsure of the detailed parts, but knew there was a process.
-Mr. Bornstein was asked if he was familiar with the Lake Worth Utilities policy and procedures.
-He advised he primarily "relies on staff" to know and comply with policies but stated he knew where the policies were and how to access them if needed.
-He said he could not recall directly reading any policies as it relates to disconnection and reconnection of services, and went on to say that given the complexities of the wide varieties of laws and, etc.., it was not something he was well versed in.
+Respondent was asked if he was familiar with the Lake Worth Utilities policy and procedures and said he primarily "relies on staff" to know and comply with policies, but stated he knew where the policies were and how to access them if needed.
+He advised he could not recall directly reading any policies as it relates to disconnection and reconnection of services.
+He stated given the complexities of the wide varieties of laws and, etc., it was not something he was well versed in.

-I showed Mr. Bornstein a copy of City of Lake Worth Resolution 18-2008, Procedures Regarding Electric Services.
-Mr. Bronstein read aloud the section regarding disconnection of services for non-payment of bill.
+I showed Respondent a copy of City of Lake Worth Resolution 18-2008, Procedures Regarding Electric Services.
+Respondent read aloud the section regarding disconnection of services for non-payment of bill.
 He read, "Full payment of the customer's total remaining outstanding balance and reconnection fees are due prior to reconnection of the service."
-He stated he was not one-hundred percent (100%) sure that is what was required, but understood it as read.
-Mr. Bornstein advised he lives in the City, and that it is part of his employment contract to live within the City limits.
-He stated he has never had his utilities disconnected, so he is not personally familiar with the reconnection process.
+He stated he was not one-hundred percent sure that's what was required, but understood it as read.
+Respondent advised he lives in the City.
+It was part of his employment contract to live within the City limits.
+He stated he has never had his utilities disconnected, so he was not personally familiar with the reconnection process.

-When Mr. Bornstein was asked about the event that happened on March 15, 2015, he said he roughly remembered, and went on to say that he had gone to Tallahassee with Mayor Triolo to attend the State Legislative Session.
+When Respondent was asked about the event that happened on March 15, 2015, he said he roughly remembered, and went on to say that he had gone to Tallahassee with Mayor Triolo to attend the State Legislative Session.
 He said they drove up together a few days prior, and drove back together on March 15, 2015.
-He said he remembered conversations he had with Respondent during the drive where Respondent was complaining about the utilities payment process in relation to her debit card.
-He said Respondent told him there was a few times in which she attempted to make a payment using her debit card, where the payment (monies) had come out of her bank account, but there were issues with the City's acceptance of the payment.
-Mr. Bornstein stated Respondent advised she had made a payment before the trip to Tallahassee, and she was not sure if it had gone through properly, even though the monies were deducted from her bank account.
-Respondent told him she had numerous problems with the service in the past and had hoped everything would be alright upon their return.
+He said he remembered conversations he had with Respondent during the drive where Mayor Triolo was complaining about the utilities payment process in relation to her debit card.
+He said Triolo told him there was a few times in which she attempted to make a payment using her debit card, where the payment (monies) had come out of her bank account, but there were issues with the City's acceptance of the payment.
+Respondent stated Triolo advised she had made a payment before the trip to Tallahassee, and she was not sure if it had gone through properly, even though the monies were deducted from her bank account.
+Triolo told him she had numerous problems with the service in the past and had hoped everything would be alright upon their return.